How to Use a Paint Pad

 Follow our expert instructions for using a paint pad.
 This painting tool is great for achieving a clean, straight line.

 A paint pad is the ideal tool for painting ceilings, trim, and tight areas.
 Unlike a brush, this tool isn’t made from bristles.
 Instead, it’s a flat, handheld device with a refillable pad often made from polyester, fleece, or foam.
 A paint pad is ideal for painting straight lines and corners, making it a wise choice for painting the edges or trim of a room.
 A little understanding and practice will help you use this tool to lay paint faster, better, and more evenly on any surface.

 1. Look for complete paint pad kits.
 The plastic packaging for the kits is also the loading paint tray and an airtight lid.
 If you’re working to paint a straight line, also make sure the paint pad has wheels to guide you.

-3. Always hold and use your painting tool in your dominant hand.
+2. Always hold and use your painting tool in your dominant hand.
 Grip the pad handle firmly as you paint.
 Keep the tool in front of your face; you will have a better view of your work and better physical control of the tool.

-6. Use long sweeping strokes to apply and spread out the paint.
+5. Use long sweeping strokes to apply and spread out the paint.
 These broader movements will give you better leverage and minimize muscle fatigue.

-7. If you need to stop painting for a short time, set and store the pad inside the tray and snap on the lid to stop the paint from drying in the tray.
+6. If you need to stop painting for a short time, set and store the pad inside the tray and snap on the lid to stop the paint from drying in the tray.